András Pándy: Investigation, arrest and conviction

-Police investigation of the disappearances had previously been very limited and low-effort, with Pándy managing to avoid suspicion by using false testimony and forged evidence to trick the police into believing they had simply migrated away from Belgium.
+Previous police investigation of the disappearances was very limited and low-effort, as Pándy avoided suspicion by using false testimony and forged evidence to trick the police into believing the victims had simply migrated away from Belgium.

 In 1992, two years after the last disappearance, Ágnes attempted to report her father to the police for sexual abuse.
-Although initially no real action was taken, suspicion against Pándy increased and the police interest in the disappearances grew.
-Hungarian police became involved in the investigation due to a possible connection with Pándy to cases of many missing women in Hungary.
-Pándy frequently visited Hungary, owning a summer home near the River Danube, and during his trips he was known to charm local women and offer to take them with him to Brussels.
+Although no real action was taken at first, suspicion against Pándy gradually increased and the police interest in the disappearances grew.
+Hungarian police became involved in the investigation due to the possibility that Pándy was connected to cases of many missing women in Hungary.
+He frequently visited Hungary, owning a summer home near the River Danube, and during his trips he was known to charm local women and offer to take them with him to Brussels.
 This theory led the two police forces to begin a joint investigation.

-Later, two siblings from the town, Eva Kincs and Margit Magyar, claim to have both accepted Pándy's offer, each with the hopes of becoming his wife.
+Later, two siblings from the town, Eva Kincs and Margit Magyar, both claimed to have separately accepted Pándy's offer in the hopes of becoming his wife.
 According to the two women, they were locked in the Brussels home by Pándy and forced to cook and clean, telling them that they would raise suspicions if they wandered out on the streets unable to speak anything but Hungarian.
-After rejecting separate marriage proposals, the women demanded he send them back to Hungary, and he surprisingly did.
+After rejecting separate marriage proposals, the women demanded he send them back to Hungary, which he did.

 The United Protestant Church in Belgium, Pándy's employer, had never made an official complaint against him in his role as a teacher and Protestant pastor.
-However, in 1988 his colleague, the Dutch minister Andries den Broer, apparently became aware of abuses at home and the lack of police interest.
+However his colleague, the Dutch minister Andries den Broer, apparently became aware in 1988 of abuses at home and the lack of police interest.
 Andries supposedly wrote to the Belgian Ministry of Justice and Queen Fabiola because of his suspicions, but received no answers.
-By 1996 it was discovered that he used false testimony and fake letters.
+By 1996, it was discovered that Pándy had submitted false testimony and fake letters.

 Pándy was arrested on 16 October 1997—coincidentally the same date as the "White March", a large demonstration for the victims of another Belgian serial killer Marc Dutroux, who had sexually abused and killed several girls in Charleroi a few years prior.
-The Dutroux case was controversial in Belgium and brought police incompetence and corruption into the national spotlight.
-In addition to Dutroux's case, Pándy's case had worldwide media coverage, especially after Pándy's deadpan reaction to his surroundings.
+The Dutroux case was controversial in Belgium, and brought police incompetence and corruption into the national spotlight.
+Like Dutroux's case, Pándy's case had worldwide media coverage, especially after Pándy's deadpan reaction to his surroundings.